RBMHTechnology/eventuate/README.md

 If a conflict from a concurrent update occurred, the conflict must be resolved by selecting one of the conflicting versions:

 - `resolve <order-id> <index>` resolves a conflict by selecting a version `index`.
-Only the site that initially created the order object can resolve the conflict (static rule for distributed agreement).
+Only the location that initially created the order object can resolve the conflict (static rule for distributed agreement).

 Other commands are:

 - `count <order-id>` prints the number of updates to an order (incl. creation).
 Update counts are maintained by a separate view that subscribes to order events.
-- `state` prints the current state (= all orders) on a site (which may differ across sites during network partitions).
+- `state` prints the current state (= all orders) on at a location (which may differ at other locations during network partitions).
-- `exit` stops a site and the replication links to and from that site.
+- `exit` stops a location and the replication links to and from that location.

 Update results from user commands and replicated events are written to `stdout`.
 Update results from replayed events are not shown.

 ### Running

 Before you continue, install [sbt](http://www.scala-sbt.org/) and run `sbt test` from the project's root (needs to be done only once).
-Then, open 6 terminal windows (representing sites A - F) and run
+Then, open 6 terminal windows (representing locations A - F) and run

-- `example-site A` for starting site A
+- `example-site A` for starting location A
-- `example-site B` for starting site B
+- `example-site B` for starting location B
-- `example-site C` for starting site C
+- `example-site C` for starting location C
-- `example-site D` for starting site D
+- `example-site D` for starting location D
-- `example-site E` for starting site E
+- `example-site E` for starting location E
-- `example-site F` for starting site F
+- `example-site F` for starting location F

 Alternatively, run `example` which opens these terminal windows automatically (works only on Mac OS X at the moment).
 For running the Java version of the example application, run `example-site` or `example` with `java` as additional argument.

-Create and update some orders and see how changes are replicated across sites.
-To make concurrent updates to an order, for example, enter `exit` on site `C`, and add different items to that order on sites `A` and `F`.
-When starting site `C` again, both updates propagate to all other sites which are then displayed as conflict.
+Create and update some orders and see how changes are replicated across locations.
+To make concurrent updates to an order, for example, enter `exit` at location `C`, and add different items to that order at locations `A` and `F`.
+When starting location `C` again, both updates propagate to all other locations which are then displayed as conflict.
 Resolve the conflict with the `resolve` command.